A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Introduction

 see \cref{cor_det_transform}.
+In other words, there is a bijective correspondence between the linear subspace spanned by $d$ linearly independent vectors $\vect{u}_1,\dots,\vect{u}_d$ and the affine cone over the elementary skew-symmetric tensor $\vect{u}_1 \wedge\dots\wedge \vect{u}_d$, namely

-This observation is the essence of the \emph{Pl\"ucker embedding} of the \emph{Grassmannian manifold} $\mathrm{Gr}(d,\VS{V})$ of $d$-dimensional linear subspaces of $n$-dimensional $\VS{V}$ into the space of projective skew-symmetric tensors.
-The space of all nonzero elementary skew-symmetric tensors
+This identification of $d$-dimensional subspaces with the affine cone over elementary skew-symmetric tensors is called the \emph{Pl\"ucker embedding} of the \emph{Grassmannian manifold} $\mathrm{Gr}(d,\VS{V})$ of $d$-dimensional linear subspaces of an $n$-dimensional $\VS{V}$ into the space of projective skew-symmetric tensors.
+This viewpoint highlights that the space of all nonzero elementary skew-symmetric tensors